SwAsTiK6937/GTA_VC/re-GTA-reVC/README.md

 - Translation fixes, for languages original game supported
 - Code that increase maintainability

-We have a [Coding Style](https://github.com/Jai-JAP/re-GTA/blob/reVC/CODING_STYLE.md) document that isn't followed or enforced very well.

 Do not use features from C++11 or later.